RAID Array Data Recovery

 - Multiple hard disk failure due to electrical surge

 - Multiple disks with unreadable sectors / bad blocks

 - Physical shock

 - Fire / flood damage

 Do not leave the recovery of your critical data to chance.
 Initialising a rebuild can cause unrecoverable data loss.
 If you require data recovery from your device then please turn the device off and contact CDR for expert help.
 CDR has a very high success rate in the recovery of data.
-Please see these example of CDR’s previous work on RAID and server recovery.
-CDR has the capability to recovery data from proprietary configurations, including those used by Apple Xserve, Adaptec and HP.
+Please see these examples of CDR’s previous work on RAID and server recovery.
+CDR has the capability to recover data from proprietary configurations, including those used by Apple Xserve, Adaptec and HP.

 RAID 0 (or ‘striped’) data distribution, as pictured.
 Data is spread over two physical hard disk drives.

 It provides improved performance and additional storage but no redundancy or fault tolerance.